A Novel Neural Network-Based Symbolic Regression Method: Neuro-Encoded Expression Programming: Introduction

 \section{Introduction}

 Symbolic regression (SR) \cite{symbolicreg} is to find an explicit function for simulation of user-defined data.
-Compared to numerical (linear or nonlinear) regression analysis, SR can construct a function for a complex data without any prior knowledge.
+Compared to implicit numerical (linear or nonlinear) regression analysis, SR can construct a function for a complex data without any prior knowledge and generally has powerful interpretability due to clear mathematic formula.
 Currently, genetic programming methods with linear representation \cite{Candida01,linergentic,mep} are mainly used to solve SR, which adopts a number of nature-inspired operators such as mutation and crossover to manipulate expressions and has presented decent performances on various applications.
 However, the linear representation approaches encode the expressions in discrete manner, which considers it as a combinatorial problem.
 Compared to continuous problems, the combinatorial problem do not provide sufficient and useful neighborhood information to aid searching \cite{Maehara2018,Pardalos2006}.
-In addition, the local structure of the combinatorial problem are hard ``sharp'' style and the fitness landscape is not smooth where a minute change of the genotype can instill a substantial change of the phenotype \cite{Rothlauf2006,Fan2014Approximation} (Fig. \ref{discrete_continous}).
+In addition, the local structure of the combinatorial problem are hard ``sharp'' style and the fitness landscape is not smooth where a minute change of the genotype can instill a substantial change of the phenotype \cite{Rothlauf2006,Fan2014Approximation} and may cause oscillation of converging process \cite{George2018Oscillation} (Fig. \ref{discrete-continous}).
 All the factors above make it difficult to find a desirable function fitting data for linear representation methods.

 Recently neural networks have achieved great success in generative tasks \cite{ganimage,ganmusic,wang2018textgen}.
 In particular, neural networks have demonstrated considerable potential for generating texts or strings \cite{bowman2016generating}.
 The genetic programming methods (such as gene expression programming) can decode a string to an expression tree that is equivalent to a mathematical function.
 Then the two facts make it possible to use neural networks to generate expressions, which converts the purely discrete encoding to continuous encoding and alleviates the aforementioned difficulties in solution space.